ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-Type merging simply merges types of the same name, though it is smart enough to apply provided subschema transforms prior to merging.
-That means type names have to be identical on the gateway, but not the individual subschema.
+Note that [subschema transforms](/docs/stitch-combining-schemas#adding-transforms) are applied prior to merging.
+That means transformed types will merge based on their _transformed_ names within the combined gateway schema.

 ### Types without a database